edreeseg/100-days-of-code/r1-log.md

 ### R1D4

 Not the most productive day today, but I suppose that will happen!
 I finished reading Chapter 10 of Eloquent Javascript, but haven't gotten around to finishing the exercises.
 I'm going to go through the code from Chapter 7 more thoroughly to make sure I fully comprehend everything that's going on with the robot, as that seems to be a big part of a couple of Chapter 10's exercises.
 I also worked more on my todo app, but mainly today was spent trying to figure out a problem the darn thing is causing me.
 Again, I suppose that will happen as well.
 The important thing is, I sat down and I did it.
 Whether I made progress or not, I still put the time in.
 And tomorrow, I'll do the same thing.

+### R1D5

+Got some stuff done today that I've been meaning to do.
+Spent the morning solving a bit of an issue with a project I've been doing with a friend (something got a bit messed up during a merge).
+After that I went ahead and finished commenting all of the code in Chapter 7 of Eloquent Javascript, and got cracking on the exercises (though I still haven't finished them).
+Also worked just a bit more on the skeleton of a UI I've got going on with the web game project I referenced a few sentences ago.
+Probably going to finish out my night by doing a bit of relaxed reading, and trying to turn in early for work.